The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 The tour includes:

-- Trip by a safari truck to the final launch platform
+• The trip by safari truck to the final launch platform

 Age Restriction: 8 years and up